ja1984/react-typescript-asp/README.md

 # react-typescript-asp
-This is a template project using ASP.NET 5, React, React Router, Typescript, and Gulp.
+This is a template project using ASP.NET 5, React, React Router, Typescript, Gulp, and WebPack.